Concentration of media ownership: United States

+Venezuela

+About 70% of Venezuelan TV and radio stations are privately owned, while only about 5% or less of these stations are currently state-owned.
+The remaining stations are mostly community owned.
+VTV was the only state TV channel in Venezuela only about a decade ago.
+For the last decade, through the present day, the Venezuelan government operates and owns five more stations.

+Commercial outlets completely rule over the radio sector.
+However, the Venezuelan government funds a good number of radio shows and TV stations.
+The primary newspapers of Venezuela are private companies that are frequently condemning of their government.
+These newspapers being produced in Venezuela do not have a large following.

+Commonwealth of Nations

 Canada

 Canada has the biggest concentrated TV ownership out of all the G8 countries and it comes in second place for the most concentrated television viewers.

 Broadcasting and telecommunications in Canada are regulated by the Canadian Radio-television and Telecommunications Commission (CRTC), an independent governing agency that aims to serve the needs and interests of citizens, industries, interest groups and the government.
 The CRTC does not regulate newspapers or magazines.

 Apart from a relatively small number of community broadcasters, media in Canada are primarily owned by a small number of groups, including Bell Canada, the Shaw family (via Corus Entertainment and Shaw Communications), Rogers Communications, Quebecor, and the government-owned CBC/Radio-Canada.
 Each of these companies holds a diverse mix of television, specialty television, and radio operations.
 Bell, Rogers, Shaw, and Quebecor also engage in the telecommunications industry with their ownership of internet providers, television providers, and mobile carriers, while Rogers is also involved in publishing.

 In 2007, CTVglobemedia, Rogers Media and Quebecor all expanded significantly through the acquisitions of CHUM Limited, CityTV and Osprey Media, respectively.
 In 2010, Canwest Global Communications, having filed for bankruptcy, sold its television assets to Shaw (through a new subsidiary, Shaw Media) and spun off its newspaper holdings into Postmedia Network, a new company founded by the National Posts CEO Paul Godfrey.
 Later that year, Bell also announced that it would acquire the remaining shares of CTVglobemedia (which was originally majority owned by Bell when it was formed in 2001; Bell had reduced its stake in the following years), forming Bell Media.

 Between 1990 and 2005 there were a number of media corporate mergers and takeovers in Canada.
 For example, in 1990, 17.3% of daily newspapers were independently owned; whereas in 2005, 1% were.
 These changes, among others, caused the Senate Standing Committee on Transport and Communications to launch a study of Canadian news media in March 2003.
 (This topic had been examined twice in the past, by the Davey Commission (1970) and the Kent Commission (1981), both of which produced recommendations that were never implemented in any meaningful way.)